 We sailed from Labuan Bajo on our Komodo liveaboard, which is one of the only ways to arrive at Padar.
 A liveaboard is an awesome experience, where you sleep, dive and explore from a beautiful sailboat throughout Komodo.
 It took us a little over three hours.
 Along the way, we stopped at Mesa Village, which is home to a colony of sea nomads and then we also stopped off at a couple of snorkeling spots that had crystal clear water.

 We anchored our boat and took the smaller boat to the shore where the hike begins.
+You first scramble your way up a dusty hill, which I believe has now been replaced by stairs.
 This trek is definitely more about the views than a tough hike.
 From start to finish it took us only 20 minutes.

 Padar Island Hike is photography heaven